philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 ### a.
 Make beagle file with minimal filters

-You must first minimally filter the data so that you can accurately set the filter parameters for the filtered beagle file.
+You must first minimally filter the data so that you can accurately set the filter parameters for the final beagle file.

 To make the minimally filtered beagle file, run the `mkBGL.sbatch` script with minimal `TODO` and `FILTERS` settings.
 Here is the code I used when making the `initial.beagle.gz` file:
 ```bash